 Springtime is always such a refreshing and energizing time of year.
 We are ready to get outdoors and enjoy the warm sunshine, the cool breezes, and the aromatic smells of the season.
 Like we humans, our pets are ready for all of the same exciting things that we enjoy about spring.
 It’s time to get out of the house and have some FUN!

 A great way to plan some spring activities is to get out and explore your neighborhood.
 Pack up your pup and go for a tongue-dangling, ear-flapping drive!
-Seek out new parks, new walking trails, and even pet-friendly restaurants or coffee shops.
+Seek out new parks and new walking trails.
 By avoiding the streets you normally travel, you may discover some hidden treasures that you never knew existed.
 Finding new places to play and walk will be enjoyable and refreshing to you and your dog.
 A new park filled with leaves, sticks, and new SMELLS might be exactly what your dog has been waiting for all winter!
-Make a puppy play date with a friend and plan an afternoon together exploring one of your new-found places.
+Remember to maintain the 6 feet recommended distance from other people who are also enjoying outdoor fun.

 If your dog prefers playtime at home, this would be a great time to bring out some old forgotten toys or maybe even a new one.
 Tennis balls, soccer balls, stuffed animals, and the infamous tug-a-war sock always make for a fun-filled time.
 For something different, you may want to try a little agility training.
 See if your dog will jump over a stick or crawl under one.
 Cardboard boxes can also add a lot of excitement.
 Find some large boxes and make a tunnel for your dog to run through.
 You may have to go through first, but that’s all part of the fun!
 After a rambunctious romp in the yard, maybe a run through the sprinkler is in order?
 Or, you may both be ready for a relaxing rest in the shade of your favorite tree.